microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/tenant-deployments.md

 AA4AM can be deployed in the following scenarios single demo tenant, single enterprise tenant.

-Currently AA4AM **does not** support a multi tenant enterprise deployment model.
+Currently AA4AM **does not** automatically support a multi tenant enterprise deployment model and additional manual configuration will be required to configure this scenario.

 ![Deployments Scenarios](../../images/aa4am-deployments.png)